bojan-vujic/COVID-19/README.md

 ==========
 All the code has been written in Python 3, though most parts would work in Python 2 as well (not tested).

-If you discover some bug or even worked out a way to fix it, that would be both exelent.
+If you discover some bugs or even worked out a way to fix them, that would be both exelent.

 `Contact`
 =======